xmos/lib_board_support/doc/rst/xk_eth_316_dual/hw_eth_316_dual.rst

     `xcore.ai` Ethernet Development Kit block diagram

-External hardware features board include, a PDM microphone connector, audio codec with line-in and line-out jack, QSPI flash memory and a USB-C connector for power and data.
+External hardware features board include, audio codec with line-in and line-out jack, QSPI flash memory and a USB-C connector for power and data.

 The kit also contains an XTAG debug adapter and is fully supported by the XTC Tools development environment.